Everything you will need to do before departing

 Promotion is critical for Group Study Programs.
 There are several methods Study Abroad uses that you will be a part of.

 Information sessions are highly beneficial for students to attend so that they can meet you as the instructor and get the essential information they need to make an informed decision.
 This can be covered in the first half of the session.
-In the second half, your GSP advisor can cover the application process and preparation required of the students before they depart on the program.
+In the second half, your Global Learning Advisor can cover the application process and preparation required of the students before they depart on the program.
 In total they typically run for one hour.
-Holding 2-3 across the fall term at varied times ensures that you'll reach a variety of students.
+Holding 2-3 across the Fall term at varied times ensures that you'll reach a variety of students.

 Classroom visits provide potential participants with a brief glimpse of the program and usually will invite them to an information session.
-Students are very responsive when professors talk about their own programs, however, when necessary, the GSP team is happy to help with these as well.
+Students are very responsive when professors talk about their own programs, however, when necessary, the Study Abroad team is happy to help with these as well.

-Visits can be as short as 5 minutes – just enough to give a brief overview of the program and hand out brochures containing follow up information and links to the program webpage.
+Visits can be as short as 5 minutes – just enough to give a brief overview of the program and provide follow-up materials containing follow up information and links to the program webpage.

-Your GSP Advisor will work with you to design and print posters and brochures that authentically and attractively represent your program.
+Your Global Learning Advisor will work with you to design and print marketing materials (such as posters and postcards) that authentically and attractively represent your program.
 We will order the print materials for you and deliver them to your office at the beginning of September so that you are ready to provide them to your students and colleagues at the beginning of the fall semester.
+We will also be able to provide you with digital materials that you can share with your colleagues and students on D2L.

-Your GSP Advisor will help you develop your individual program webpage.
+Your Global Learning Advisor will help you develop your individual program webpage.
 These pages are designed to show detailed information about your program, answer common questions, and link students to other important resources.
 It will also allow students to apply for your program through our registration system, RAISA.

 Using channels within your department is a good strategy to find potential students that would be interested in the courses offered on your GSP.
-You can work with your GSP advisor to develop language or digital posters that can be distributed to students by email, newsletters, or posted to a D2L page.
+You can work with your Global Learning Advisor to develop language or digital posters that can be distributed to students by email, newsletters, or posted to a D2L page.

 If you would like to receive additional information from the students that is not already included with the online application collected through our system, you can request the following from applicants: